 Welcome to Mayhew's Volunteer Portal!

 Mayhew relies on over 1,000 hours of volunteer time per month.
 From dog walking and cat socialising to administration and adoption home checks, our volunteers are essential to everything we do.

 Volunteering is also a great way to make you feel good!
-From getting together with like-minded people or getting active, to learning a new skill or giving something back to your local community, we have something that you can get involved in.
+From getting together with like-minded animal loving people or getting active, to learning a new skill or giving something back to your local community, we have something that you can get involved in.

 In return for your time, we’ll provide the training you need for your role to make sure you get the most out of volunteering with us.

 Giving your time, skills and creativity can make an amazing difference.

-If you are interested in any of the currently available roles below, please click the button on the right-hand side of this page 'Fill in an application.'
+If you are interested in any of the available roles below, please click the button on the right-hand side of this page to 'Fill in an application.'

-If you have any questions or issues at all with using this system, please get in touch with our Voluntary Resources Coordinator, Nathalie Quinn on 020 8962 8003 or firstname.lastname@example.org
+If you have any questions, please get in touch with our Voluntary Resources Coordinator, Nathalie Quinn on 020 8962 8003 or email@example.com

 Thanks again for your interest in volunteering with Mayhew, we hope to hear from you soon!